Quick Answer

 Tungsten's published guidance is a useful warning for the whole category.
 If header or line-level details do not match the purchase order data, the invoice may be rejected.
 If mismatch handling and reconciliation exports are still vague in vendor discovery, keep automation shallow until you can prove the controls work.

-You might also find this useful: What Is a Requisition Order?
+For the approval step that usually comes before a PO, see What Is a Requisition Order?
 How Platforms Use Internal Purchase Requests to Control Spend.

 Choose for day-2 controls, not demo speed.
 PO flip fits teams that repeatedly create invoices from approved purchase orders with stable core fields; it is a poor fit when PO IDs, supplier data, line pricing, or remaining balances are still being corrected manually.
 If that is your current state, tighten upstream intake first with purchase requisition controls.
 We recommend making that control decision before your team compares UI polish.